La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 [conjunction \swim1\ sufficient to2 [to2 [(this2) trouble] change by this1] < performer/think/ variable b1 (eye) (sufficient2)> < listener/think/ (eye3) (sufficient2)> < time/present/ (something2) \sufficient1\>]

-_Gua\spi_ is much richer in causal connectives than English with its ambiguous ``because''; thus this _gua\spi_ sentence is half the length of its English translation.
+_Gua\spi_ is much richer in causal connectives than English with its ambiguous because; thus this _gua\spi_ sentence is half the length of its English translation.

 This short sample exercises almost every feature of _gua\spi_ \, even including a mathematical expression.
 To verify every phrase the reader must know _gua\spi_ fairly well, but one can see easily the simple phrase organization of _gua\spi_.
 The lengths of the _gua\spi_ and native English sentences are comparable, showing how efficient _gua\spi_ is.
-The primitive words cover almost all meanings in this relatively unspecialized text, and the componds for ``barge'' and ``propeller'' are quite understandable.
+The primitive words cover almost all meanings in this relatively unspecialized text, and the componds for barge and propeller are quite understandable.
 Finally, the sample makes it clear that _gua\spi_ is more than just a dry substitute for SQL; _gua\spi_ can support real life.

 ## Conclusion